 Through art education, students develop visual literacy, learning to perceive and respond to the visual world with increased awareness and discriminating judgment.
 Education in the visual arts is an important place in a balanced school curriculum.

-2023 Victoriam Stroll Art Exhibit
+2023 Victorian Stroll Art Exhibit

 Several Troy student artists were included in the NYSATA Exhibit at the 2023 NYSSBA Convention in Buffalo, NY.